-By Tatsuya Endo.
-Released in Japan by Shueisha, serialization ongoing in the magazine Shonen Jump+.
+By Aya Yajima, based on the series by Tatsuya Endo.
+Released in Japan as “SPY×FAMILY: Kazoku no Shōzō” by Jump Books.
 Released in North America by Viz Media.
 Translated by Casey Loe.

 It’s always difficult to review these spinoff/tie-in novels.
 By their very definition, they cannot affect the main series in any way.
 There can’t be plot progression, or significant character development.
 Usually, there also can’t be a dramatic plotline or cool action scenes either.
 The novel is not here to provide anything that can’t be done better in the parent manga.
 Instead, it’s here to give us fun stories using the series’ sandbox to play around in.
 The author thinks of cute ideas, gets approval from the creator and the Jump editorial staff, and then writes them down.
 Then Tatsuya Endo reads the stories and gives us an illustration for each of them.
 If you want to call it a success or failure, then as a product it’s a definite success.
 This feels very Spy x Family-esque.
 As something a fan of the series can read and think “I think the world of the manga is better for these short stories”, it’s probably a failure.
 These are very basic.